We've made a recording of this event free to all. Please support our institution and these productions by making a tax-deductible contribution.

-Novelist, essayist and screenwriter Joan Didion has chronicled and shaped American culture for over four decades.
+A novelist, essayist and screenwriter, Joan Didion chronicled and shaped American culture for over four decades.
 The prolific writer’s fiction includes Play It As It Lays, A Book of Common Prayer, and The Last Thing He Wanted.
 Her non-fiction, beginning with Slouching Towards Bethlehem, and continuing throughout her journalistic career exemplifies much of what “New Journalism” represents: a subjective approach to reporting that employs literary techniques.
-The author’s inimitable voice was brought even further to the foreground with her best-selling memoir The Year of Magical Thinking and Blue Nights.
+The author’s inimitable voice was brought even further to the foreground with her best-selling memoirs The Year of Magical Thinking and Blue Nights.